Read Time: 9 minutes

 Renew Your Spirits and Plant Trees

 The stressors of the modern world take a toll on our bodies.
 If we feel fatigued, unmotivated, or detached, it’s easy to see why we might lose connection with the people and projects that matter to us.
-Luckily, our wild bodies know how to get the most out of superfoods like lion's mane mushroom extract.
+Luckily, our wild bodies know how to get the most out of superfoods like cordyceps mushroom extract.

 Plus, with every purchase of Wild Kingdom extracts, you heal your connection with the earth by helping to reforest our planet.
 Every sale from our store donates to One Tree Planted, an organization that shares our mission for sustainability by planting trees worldwide.